Why We Can All Have Big Lawns and Pools

 The City of Phoenix in Arizona was once lauded as the world’s least sustainable city, a poster child for suburban sprawl and the bourgeois American dream, and yet today it recycles 90% of its wastewater and puts more water in the ground than it takes out.
 Phoenix has prepared itself with 100 years of climate change-proof freshwater supply.

-Nex we will really discover why freshwater isn’t necessarily scarce: what if we could just take water from the ocean and turn it into freshwater?
+Why freshwater isn’t necessarily scarce: what if we could just take water from the ocean and turn it into freshwater?
 Meet desalination.
 Desalination plants can produce a gallon of freshwater using a meager 1 to 1.3 watt-hours of electricity.

 Since the oceans are available to the overwhelming majority of humanity, over the next few decades the entire world could consume as much water as Americans do without sucking lakes and rivers dry.
 The primary concern of environmentalists would then become preventing desalination plants from causing ecological damage, but I’m sure we humans can engineer our way out of that problem too.